Current season landed scallop catch

 PUBLIC NOTICE TAC DETERMINATION SCALLOPS (PDF 30Kb)

-To fish in this year's commercial scallop season licence holders must apply to activate a fishing licence (scallop) by completing the 'Vary a Fishing Licence (Scallop)' application form.
+To fish in the 2022 commercial scallop season licence holders must apply to activate a fishing licence (scallop) by completing the 'Vary a Fishing Licence (Scallop)' application form.
 Participating vessels must also have an operating vessel monitoring system (VMS).

 This area has been open with minimum size limit for commercial scallops of 85mm.

 The map below depicts the North West open area.

 North west scallop open area (top) scallop spawning biomass closure (bottom).

 The notice below establishes the open area and opening dates for the North West open area.

 Published Notice 2022 Tasmanian Scallop Fishery North West Open Area (PDF 69Kb)